-Option 2: Communication and Dramatic Arts Major with an Emphasis in Speech-Language Pathology and Audiology
+Option 1: Communication Major with an Emphasis in Speech-Language Pathology and Audiology

-Admission into the Speech-Language Pathology and Audiology Professional Program is based on the student's previous academic performance in courses approved by the State Articulation General Studies Committee for the Alabama Core Curriculum course work.
-Any applicant who is not first a student at AUM must apply to the university.
-Upon acceptance to the university, the student may then apply for admission to the speech-language pathology and audiology division.
+Selection for admission into the Speech-Language Pathology and Audiology Program is based on the student's previous academic performance on courses approved by the State Articulation General Studies Committee for the State of Alabama Core Curriculum coursework.
+Any applicant who is not first a student at AUM must apply to the University.
+Upon acceptance to the University, students may then apply for admission to the Speech-Language Pathology and Audiology Program.

-Students must apply no later than June 1 to begin in the fall semester and no later than March 1 to begin in the summer semester.
-All application materials must arrive by the deadline.
+Students must submit an application no later than June 1st to begin in the fall semester and no later than March 1st to begin in the summer semester.
+All materials in the application must arrive by the designated deadline.
 Applications will only be reviewed and considered if all materials are included.
-For the application, students must provide a completed and signed Application for Admission to the Speech-Language Pathology and Audiology Division, a copy of transcripts from all colleges and universities attended and two letters of reference (at least one of which should originate from an academic source).
-Advising transcripts are acceptable for the application.
-Letters of reference must be completed by individuals who are not related to the applicant.
-Transfer students must also submit evidence of acceptance to AUM.
-Students must also submit three copies of the completed application packet.
+For the application, students must provide a completed and signed Application for Admission to the Speech-Language Pathology and Audiology Program, a copy of transcripts from all colleges and universities attended, and one letter of reference, which should originate from an academic source.
+Advising transcripts are acceptable for the application and the letter of reference must be completed by individuals who are not related to the applicant.